“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 Although, at this point in history, the structure of DNA was yet not discovered.
 The present findings had divided scientists into two groups, some believe that protein, not DNA is a genetic material and some believed that it was DNA nothing else.

-However, in the year, 1952, A. Hershey and M. Chase ended all the confusion by experimenting on bacteriophage and concluded strongly that only DNA is a genetic material present in living entities.
+However, in the year, 1952, A. Hershey and M. Chase ended all the confusion by experimenting on bacteriophages and concluded strongly that only DNA is a genetic material present in living entities.

 They had incorporated radioisotope of phosphorus (32P) into the phage DNA and sulfur (35S) into the protein of the separated phage particles and infected E.Coli cells with it.